GabrielMenescal/Math-381-Project/README.md

 The file containing the code is: Final Project Notebook.ipynb

 ### How-to:
-See our file Intalling-Python-Notebook.pdf to see how to use the notebook
+See our file Installing-Python-Notebook.pdf to see how to use the notebook